lesiolas/forJoe/README.md

 # Command-line tools

-This repository contains **Command-line tools** to generate proof of ownership for [TzLibre](https://tzlibre.github.io/split.html).
+This repository contains **Command-line tools** to generate proof of ownership for [TzLibre](https://tzlibre.github.io/sign.html).

 These tools are based on a fork of DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools).

 The **Command-line tools** support you in:

-1. recreate your tezos public key (namely `TZL_pk`) in order to be able to verify digital signature
+1. recreate your tezos public key (namely "**Tezos public key**") in order to be able to verify digital signature
-1. generating the digital signature of an ethereum address (namely `ETH_addrSignature`) to prove ownership of a Tezos private key and therefore the right to receive TZL coins
+2. generating the digital signature of an ethereum address (namely **Cryptographic signature**) to prove ownership of a Tezos private key and therefore the right to receive TZL coins

 To improve usability and security a sandboxed execution environment is provided as a Docker container, along with an invocation bash script.